Step 1: National government agency or an expert author formally agrees to participate in WorldCP

 Step 6: Profile returned to authors for revision, additional work, clarification, etc

 IFACCA or the regional editor will return the edited profile to the author for approval.
 In some cases additional work may be required.
 As experience with the European Compendium profiles has shown, misunderstandings may arise as a result of unsatisfactory translations.
 Open communication is required with the author in order to produce a text which represents the author's intentions and reflects the current circumstances of the country.
-While the main communication between the author and IFACCA or the regional editor will be through email, telephone or fax, a visit by the author to the regional editor or vice versa may prove very useful in the final stages of profile drafting.
+While the main communication between the author and IFACCA or the regional editor will be through emailor telephone, a visit by the author to the regional editor or vice versa may prove very useful in the final stages of profile drafting.

 Step 7: Finalising the profile